ste-giraldo/python3-cisco-config/README.md

 ## Credits
 Thanks to Alex Munoz https://github.com/AlexMunoz905/ for the original script and ping check improvement.

-Thanks to Mr. Wolf https://github.com/bbird81 for the precious improvements with getopt for inline version, try, except and "all the fish".
+Thanks to Mr. Wolf https://github.com/bbird81 for the precious improvements with getopt for inline version, try except and "all the fish".